Smallibs/pilin/README.md

 ## Defining my own console

 Of course, an implementation can be provided.
-In this example the effect if the `Continuation`.
+In this example the used effect is `Continuation`.

 ```kotlin
 fun console(): IOConsole<ContinuationK<List<String>>> =